umputun/tg-spam/site/docs/index.md

 **Message Analysis**

 This is the main spam detection module.
 It uses the list of spam and ham samples to detect spam by using Bayes classifier.
 The bot is enabled as long as `--files.samples-spam=, [$FILES_SAMPLES_SPAM]`, `--files.samples-ham=, [$FILES_SAMPLES_HAM]` and `--files.exclude-tokens=, [$FILES_EXCLUDE_TOKENS]` parameters point to existing files.
 It can be disabled by setting those parameters to empty strings or non-existing files.
+There is also a parameter to set minimum spam probability percent to ban the user.
+If the probability of spam is less than `--min-probability=, [$MIN_PROBABILITY]` (default is 50), the message is not marked as spam.

 **Spam message similarity check**